-Belleva is located on the evolving St Chads Road (a one-way street) in the heart of Blackpool which can be accessed from Lytham Road.
+Belleva is located on the evolving St Chads Road (a one-way street) in the heart of the Blackpool community, South Shore.
+Belleva can be accessed from Lytham Road.
 We believe in public transport for longer journeys, to save our carbon footprint from further damage.

 Belleva is a few minutes’ walk from Bloomfield Road Stadium.
 The stadium also has plenty of public parking (pay and display).
 Two other (smaller) monitored car parks can be found next to St Cuthbert's Church on Lytham Road (our favourite) just £12 for two days parking, and the street running parallel next to ours 'Crystal Road.'
 Belleva does not have private parking.
 However we do have enclosed storage 6 bicycles.

 South Shore train station is a 15-minute walk (about 3 minutes in a taxi) North Shore train station is a 35-minute walk (about 5 to 7 minutes in a taxi).